Services in Salla

 - Hikers are advised to bring their own toilet paper as none is provided in the toilets.

 You can camp outside huts, lean-to shelters and homes.
-You can also spend the night in the lean-to shelters and huts of the area.
+You can also spend the night in lean-to shelters and open wilderness huts of the area.

 The trails maintained by Metsähallitus in Salla are not accessible.
 Metsähallitus’ exhibition in Salla Wilderness Park is suitable for visitors with reduced mobility.